-The Interim Accord7 signed by Greece and the FYROM in 1995 required negotiations for a new name for FYROM.
-However, no breakthrough has been made since 1995.
-Today the negotiations are stalemated because FYROM maintains that the only name that is acceptable to it is its original "constitutional" name of "Republic of Macedonia," in addition to other demands it has that include the recognition of a Macedonian identity and language, which is problematic for Greece.
+The Interim Accord signed by Greece and FYROM in 1995 required negotiations for a new name for FYROM.
+However, no breakthrough has been accomplished.
+Today the negotiations are stalemated because FYROM maintains that the only name that is acceptable to it is its original "constitutional" name of "Republic of Macedonia."
+In addition, FYROM demands include the recognition of a Macedonian identity and language, which is problematic for Greece.